omeka/omeka-s-enduser/docs/modules/sharing.md

 - Email
 - Embed codes.

-Once Sharing has been installed and activated for an Omeka S install, it is available for all sites on the installation.
+Once Sharing is installed and activated, it is available for all sites on the Omeka S installation.

-Sharing adds a new [page block](../sites/site_pages.md#page-blocks) to site pages, and a [resource block to configure](../sites/site_theme.md#configure-resource-pages) under the site theme; these blocks are optional, depending on the site settings.
+Sharing adds a new [page block](../sites/site_pages.md#page-blocks) to site pages.
+It also adds a [resource block to configure](../sites/site_theme.md#configure-resource-pages) under the site theme.
+These blocks are optional, depending on the site settings.

 ## Configuration